We are keeping the science going during this time

 Tyndall National Institute, University College Cork

-Favourite thing to do in science: I am an active researcher in a number of areas connected with the bigger picture of energy and its sustainable production and use.
+Favourite thing to do in science: I am a senior researcher at Tyndall and Professor at Ulster University in using computer simulations to find new materials for sustainable energy, such as hydrogen production and reuse of carbon dioxide.
 This involves using very large computers to determine, from simulations, the properties of novel materials that can be used to make hydrogen from water, turn waste carbon dioxide into useful fuels, remove harmful exhaust gases from cars or make fuels from biomass.
 The fundamental ideas in these diverse systems are rather similar.
 The materials we design on computer are then synthesised and, hopefully, tested in real life situations.
-This involves working with smart people in Ireland, Japan, the UK, Germany and the USA.
-Follow us in this work on twitter @mick__geek or www.tyndall.ie/users/michaelnolan
+This involves working with smart people in Ireland, Europe, the US and Japan.

-My primary interest is in applying simulation tools to metal oxides, in particular in the following research themes:
+My primary interest is in applying simulation tools to materials, in particular in the following research themes:

 Metal Oxides in Renewable Energy Applications.
-We currently hold a Science Foundation Ireland Starting Investigator Grant (SIRG) “Engineering Metal Oxide Interfaces for Renewable Energy Applications (EMOIN)”, in which we investigate metal oxide heterostructures composed of a nanscale metal oxide cluster adsorbed on TiO2 surfaces (rutile and anatase).
+We have had Science Foundation Ireland support in Renewable Energy Applications, in which we investigate metal oxide heterostructures composed of a nanscale metal oxide cluster adsorbed on TiO2 surfaces (rutile and anatase).
 A number of heterostructures have been investigated, among which TiO2 clusters adsorbed at rutile (110), FeOx clusters also adsorbed at rutile (110) and CrOx clusters adsorbed at rutile (110) show reduced band gaps compared with pure TiO2, which will induce visible light absorption.
 The heterostructure also allows for charge separation upon light excitation, thus making these structures potential visible light active photocatalysts.
 A recent collaboration with Prof. H. Tada in Japan, who synthesises these systems, shows excellent agreement between the calculations and the experiments.

 Electronic Structure of metal oxides.
 Since 2003, we have been applying DFT to the study of the electronic structure of reducible metal oxides, primarily cerium dioxide and titanium dioxide.
 For ceria, we provided the first consistent description of the reduced surfaces (in which an oxygen vacancy is present) whereby reduced Ce3+ ions are formed, which are notoriously difficult to treat with standard DFT approaches.
 The dependence of the reactivity on surface structure, as measured by the oxygen vacnacy formation energy, has been investigated.
 We have also presented a number of studies in recent years on the eletronic structure of doped ceria (in which Ce ions are substituted for another metal cation, e.g. Ti, La or Pd) and investigated the effect of this on the reactivity of ceria.